grafana/plugin-tools/packages/plugin-meta-extractor/README.md

 ## Plugin support

-At this point the tool requires the `module.(ts|tsx)` to be in a certain format to be able to parse it (we are planning to improve on this in the future).
+This package requires the `module.(ts|tsx)` to be in a certain format to be able to parse it (we are planning to improve on this in the future).
 The method calls for registering extensions have to be in the `module.(ts|tsx)`, and they need to be called on the `AppPlugin` instance in a "chained" manner:

 ```ts
 // src/module.ts